-It is the responsibility of Accessibility Resources to determine reasonable accommodations, auxiliary aids, and services based upon documentation presented by the individual.
-Accessibility Resources counselors will coordinate services for eligible individuals who are hard-of-hearing/deaf qualified sign language interpreter(s).
+It is the responsibility of Accessibility Resources Counselors to determine reasonable accommodations, auxiliary aids, and services based upon documentation presented by the individual.
+Accessibility Resources provide the following services for eligible individuals who are hard-of-hearing/deaf qualified sign language interpreter(s).

-Additionally, Accessibility Resources will inform instructors when a student who is hard-of- hearing/deaf will be using an interpreter for their course or enrolled in their course.
-Generally, notification will be provided before the semester begins when the Accessibility Resources counselor receives a finalized schedule; timely notification is dependent upon the voluntary disclosure by the student.
-Accessibility Resources will also provide the college community with general informative materials regarding:
+Additionally, Accessibility Resources Counselors will inform instructors when a student who is hard-of-hearing/deaf will be using an interpreter for their course or enrolled in their course.
+Generally, notification will be provided before the semester begins when Accessibility Resources receives a finalized schedule; timely notification is dependent upon the voluntary disclosure by the student.
+Accessibility Resources staff will also provide the college community with general informative materials regarding:

-- 1. captioned videos - 2. working with an individual who is hard-of-hearing/deaf and interpreter
+- 1. captioned videos

+- 2. working with an individual who is hard-of-hearing/deaf and interpreter

 - 3. interpreter responsibilities

 - 4. accessible media and

 - 5. requirements of the Americans with Disabilities Act and Sections 504 & 508 of the Rehabilitation Act.